firstnamejonas/newyork-cola/README.md

 ### Acknowledgements
 - I would like to thank my family & my partner Caro, for believing in me, and allowing me to make this transition into software development.
 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+He's the best mentor and actively helped me to believe in my skills and get through all the projects.
+Thank you Tim!
+- I would like to thank my 'exchange' Code Institute mentor Chris for quickly helping out and supporting me in the last stages of finishing up the project!
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.